almero-digital-marketing/mikser-github-webhook/README.md

 webhook:
   url: '/webhook'
   secret: sDtUTCMPQ6fiK5wy
-  command: svn up
+  command: git pull
 ```

 * `url`: Url used to expose the webhook.
 Default: `/webhook`
 * `secret`: The key used to hash the payload by GitHub that we verify against, should match what you tell GitHub
-* `command`: A system command to execute.
-Command is executed inside the project folder.
+* `command`: A system command to execute prior to the generation.
+The command is executed inside the project folder.
 Default `git pull`